Access resources that may help you manage your cITP treatment

 To learn more about PROMACTA, go here.

-- PROMACTA® (eltrombopag) is the only platelet booster that comes in a tablet you can take once a day
+- PROMACTA is the only platelet booster that comes in a tablet or an oral suspension you can take once a day

-- The safety and efficacy of PROMACTA have been studied in adults for up to 7 years
+- The efficacy of PROMACTA has been studied and proven in adults for up to 7 years

 Click here to learn more about how PROMACTA may help.